 In addition, a competitor's drug candidate with an orphan drug designation may receive marketing approval prior to GMI-1070.
-For example, we believe Mast has already received orphan drug designation in Europe for its drug candidate intended to treat an ongoing VOC episode.
+For example, Mast recently announced that it received orphan drug designation in Europe for its drug candidate intended to treat an ongoing VOC episode.
 If Mast receives orphan drug designation in the United States and marketing approval for its drug candidate prior to GMI-1070 receiving marketing approval, the commercial success of GMI-1070 could be significantly limited.